VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 2018 Volkswagen T6 Consumption

-Can "swallowing" be filmed in a meaningful way?
+Can the act of "swallowing" be filmed in a meaningful way?

 Back to top Profile PM WWW Garage